2022 Hamilton, Ontario, municipal election: Ward 2 - Downtown

 Ward 2's incumbent councillor, Jason Farr, was first elected in 2010.
 In January, local media speculated that Farr might seek the Ontario Liberal Party nomination for provincial parliament in Hamilton East-Stoney Creek in the 2022 Ontario Election.
-This was confirmed when the Ontario Liberals announced Farr would be acclaimed as their candidate at a meeting on 19 April 2022.
+This was confirmed when the Ontario Liberals announced that Farr would be acclaimed as their candidate at a meeting on 19 April 2022.
 Farr was beaten by Neil Lumsden and was subsequently the source of speculation around a possible run for mayor.
 Despite this, Farr registered to run for re-election on 10 August.
 Announcing his decision on Twitter, Farr said he would focus on downtown revitalization, improved policing, and building affordable housing in the city's core.

 Cameron Kroetsch, who ran in Ward 2 in 2018, announced his candidacy in January 2022.
 Kroetsch was one of the first candidates to register on 2 May.
 Kroetsch received an endorsement from the Hamilton and District Labour Council during the campaign.

 Local artist Raquel Rakovac registered to run for Ward 2 councillor on 9 June.